gyrogami logo

 Part three of this three-part series deals with labor.

 The simple way to clock labor is the time from beginning to end of manufacturing.
-Sometimes it is more complicated than what a stopwatch says.
-There's also the time required to be able to make it and all the non-billables like phone conversations, signing up for shows, going to seminars and workshops, ordering and stocking, research, documentation, website maintenance, etc.
+Sometimes it is more complicated.
+There's also the non-billables like phone conversations, signing up for shows, going to seminars and workshops, ordering and stocking, research, documentation, website maintenance, errors and mistakes, etc.

 For basic situations: